abhijeetk/af-binder/docs/afb-application-writing.md

 For this reason, the binder should authenticate the application by using a shared secret.
-The secret is named "token" and the identification of client is named "session".
+The secret is named "token" and the identification of client is named "session.”

 The examples **token-websock.qml** and **afb-client** are demonstrating how authentication and sessions are managed.